 To make a dishtowel apron, you will need a dishtowel, of course.
 Choose a solid, patterned, something to match your kitchen, or add your own flair with a stencil.
-We chose an all over polka dot dishtowel that is shared among multiple children.
+We chose an all over polka dot dishtowel that will be shared among multiple children.

-You will also need some ribbon and the following basic sewing supplies.
+You will also need some ribbon and the following basic sewing supplies like scissors, thread, fabric markers, pin, etc.

 For equipment, this project requires a sewing machine, iron and ironing board.

-Then grab a plate from the kitchen and use it as a guide to draw a curve in the bottom corner.
+Next, grab a plate from your kitchen cupboard and use it as a guide to draw a curve in the bottom corner.
 Make sure it is in an open corner, not the fold!
+This is crucial to get right, because if you don’t you will need to start over with a new dishtowel.

-Sew the ribbon ends in place, stitching over them multiple times to secure through repeated use.
+Next on this dishtowel kid apron tutorial, sew the ribbon ends in place, stitching over them multiple times to secure.
+This will help them hold up through repeated use.

-Don’t forget to pin this project for later, and check out more awesome sewing projects for beginners.
+Be sure to check out more awesome sewing projects for beginners.

 - Fold dishtowel in half lengthwise.